groupProjectDCU/manufactureWatch/docs/CONTRIBUTING.md

 # Development Process & Contribution Guide

-This document explains how to set up the project, contribute code, and collaborate effectively with the team. **Please read it before you begin working on any task** so that our workflow remains consistent.
+This document explains how to contribute code, and collaborate effectively with the team. **Please read it before you begin working on any task** so that our workflow remains consistent.

 ---